Rival political supporters clash in Guinea

 While Conde’s government has said it hopes to hold the polls by the end of this year, technical experts and Western diplomats say an election would not be physically possible before March at the earliest.

-The International Monetary Fund is set to decide by the end of the month if Guinea is eligible for some $2 billion in debt relief under the Heavily Indebted Poor Countries program, which would free up funds for development.
+The International Monetary Fund is set to decide by the end of the month if Guinea is eligible for some $2 billion in debt relief under the Heavily Indebted Poor Countries programme, which would free up funds for development.
+(Writing by Richard Valdmanis; Editing by Robin Pomeroy)